Differences Between Programming Languages vs Scripting Languages

 The interpreter does code compilation line by line manner whereas Compiler does it all at once (in one chunk).

 Key Differences Between Programming Languages vs Scripting Languages

 Before we look into the difference between Programming Languages and Scripting Languages it’s quite obvious to know why these languages were born, what was the need before the developers?

 Initially, programming languages were written to build programs like Microsoft Excel, Microsoft Word, PowerPoint, Internet browsers, etc (took these terms for easy understanding).
 So, the program codes were getting build using various languages like Java, C, and C++, etc. There became a need for these program codes to add new functionality by the users, there must be an alternative to provide the proper interface to their bye code and thus it led to the beginning of scripting languages.

-One can say that Scripting languages are a kind of programming languages that don’t require ——an explicit compilation step.
+One can say that Scripting languages are a kind of programming language that doesn’t require ——an explicit compilation step.
 The below scenario will give some useful insight into the understanding of its readers.

 Head to Head Comparison Between Programming Languages vs Scripting Languages